-Field day is often described as a yearly open house for ham radio.
+Field Day is often described as a yearly open house for ham radio.
 In June of each year, more than 40,000 ham radio operators situated throughout North America set up transmitting stations in various public places to engage in the operation of ham radio, as well as provide service to local communities and the nation.
 It is an opportunity to engage in public service, emergency preparedness, community outreach and technical skills all in a single event.
-During the course of Field Day, the goal is to complete as many contacts on the permitted bands and modes within a 24-hour period.
+During the course of Field Day, the goal is to complete as many contacts as possible on the permitted bands and modes within a 24-hour period.

 Field Day is normally held on the fourth full weekend in June each year.
 It has been an annual event within the ham radio community since 1933.
 It remains the single most popular event in ham radio in North America today.
-At WEARC, we invite ham radio operators and those interested in ham radio to join us in the 2019 Field Day.
+At WEARC, we invite ham radio operators and those interested in ham radio to join us in Field Day.
 This event will be held at the club operating station located in Essex Fells, New Jersey.
 Please reach out to our club contact for specifics on attending.Field Day 2019